-Keep animals safe and secure during transport
+Keeping animals safe and secure during transport (cont.)

-- Handle with care.
-Move low, slow and soft to minimize any physical trauma and distress to the animals.
-Support the animal's weight properly, and avoid unnecessary force and excessive pressure. - Prepare properly for overnight holding.
+- Ensure redundant crate security.
+Securing animals for holding and transport requires multiple checks to prevent tipping over and falling, as well as to ensure doors are secure.
+Zip ties are a great way to make sure doors are secure for travel. - Prepare properly for overnight holding.
 Avoid holding animals in a capture device or trap.
 Using polyethylene feral cat boxes and other nonmetal cages and containers can be more comfortable for animals, as well as warmer and dryer than traps. - Be aware of weather conditions.
 Consider where traps will be stored during holding and transport to keep animals comfortable.
-For example: Factor in wind chill with wind-protected areas for holding and transport cages. - Minimize captivity stress.
-Reduce odor, noise, temperature and visual stressors.
-Every holding cage should have several towels, blankets and sheets to use as head covers and cage covers.
-Consider team awareness of the benefits of soft voices, dimmed lighting, no perfumes and as few humans present as possible.
+For example: Factor in wind chill with wind protected areas for holding and transport cages. - Minimize captivity stress.

+Reduce odor, noise,

+temperature and visual

+stressors.
+Every holding cage

+should have several towels,

+blankets and sheets to use as

+head covers and cage covers.

+Consider team awareness of the

+benefits of soft voices, dimmed

+lighting, no perfumes and as

+few humans present as

+possible.

-For more information, visit humaneworld.org/wildlife.
+For more information, visit humaneworld.org/wildlife